4.6. Programmable Accounts

 • Gas token address

-• Hash of the transaction id of the smart contract
+• The hash of the transaction ID of the smart contract

 • Additional data to be sent to the contract (how tokens interact with the contract, e.g., ABI in Solidity)